Pingtan Marine Enterprise (PME) versus Sino Agro Food (SIAF) Critical Review

-Pingtan Marine Enterprise (NASDAQ:PME) and Sino Agro Food (OTCMKTS:SIAF) are both transportation companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their dividends, risk, valuation, profitability, earnings, analyst recommendations and institutional ownership.
+Pingtan Marine Enterprise (NASDAQ:PME) and Sino Agro Food (OTCMKTS:SIAF) are both small-cap transportation companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their profitability, analyst recommendations, institutional ownership, earnings, risk, dividends and valuation.

 |Gross Revenue